Artigo

 A domain name has a few main functions:

 Easy Access: As mentioned before: imagine if, to access Google, you had to type something like "142.250.191.46" (an IP address).
 It would be complicated, wouldn't it?
-A domain is a human-friendly way for people to connect to the websites they want to visit.
+A domain name is a human-friendly way for people to connect to the websites they want to visit.

 Credibility: Having your own domain name gives a website more professionalism.
 It's the difference between having an email like "company@gmail.com" and an email like "contact@company.com".